doubleyou/wpath/README.md

 * Possible race conditions, since path searching is asynchronous.
 Can be solved by acquiring all the results first and picking the shortest one afterwards.

-* A dumb tombstone with an additional receive instruction at the end of the find/2 function.
-Probably can be solved fairly quickly.

 * In theory, it's possible to run out of ETS tables